jku-isse/c4s.CQRS-passiveworkflowengine/README.md

 ## Setup
 https://docs.google.com/document/d/1uvGBJ5rLo97y0mrCi0KsnXnu0X48UGibPbFMJ1UKw4I/edit?usp=sharing

+## Things that might be necessary when upgrading to a newer version (release notes will tell so):
+### Clear event store:
+Navigate to

+'axonserver/AxonServer-4.x.y/data/default/'

+Delete the only two files there:

+000…0000.events

+000…0000.snapshots

+### Clear event token:
+login to mysql command line (with password from the install instructions):

+> mysql -u root -p

+select the jama cache (jira cache is not affected):

+> USE token;

+delete table TokenEntry (table name is case sensitive):

+> DROP TABLE TokenEntry;

+> exit

+### Clear jama and jira cache:
+login to mysql command line (with password from the install instructions):

+> mysql -u root -p

+select the jama cache (jira cache is not affected):

+> USE jamacache;

+delete table jamaitems (table name is case sensitive):

+> DROP TABLE JamaItems;

+Now also delete jira cache

+> USE jiracache;

+> DROP TABLE JiraIssues;

+> exit

+### Replace Workflows:
+Remove content of 'workflows' folder

+Copy new workflows in their folders into 'workflows'

 ## Introduction
 The foundation for this project is a quality-assurance-process support framework, which facilitates [Drools](https://www.drools.org/) as business rules management system in order to show engineering process state and check process constraints on artifacts of traceability information systems, like [Jira](https://www.atlassian.com/de/software/jira).